 The Stringfellow’s sold the business to their daughter and son in law, Nancy and William Varnell in the mid-1970’s, and the two of them managed the business until only recently.
 Bud McCann continued working another ten years or so until his health caused him to finally retire.
 Although I’m sure the Spudnuts tasted exactly the same, it just didn’t seem right not seeing Bud over in the corner working his magic.

 Whenever Cathy and I had friends visit from out-of-town we would frequently get a dozen Spudnuts for at least one breakfast we enjoyed with our company.
 During the decades of the 80’s and 90’s when we were making annual mission trips to Eastern Europe, we invited a number of pastors and wives to El Dorado and some of them came to have surgical procedures done.
 Each one of them got to enjoy a few Spudnuts during their visit and recovery.
 One couple, Costel and Mia Oglice who are Romanians and missionaries for Kay Arthur’s Ministry in Eastern Europe, always asked when they would see us in Budapest or Salzburg, “Did you bring with you any “Spad-a- nuts?!”

-There is another Spudnut store in Magnolia which is only 30 miles away and these two may be the only remaining Spudnut stores in the South if not in the country.
-I have never visited the Magnolia store, nor have I desired to go there for a Spudnut..
-The one in El Dorado has always been special, and in spite of the fact that now I might eat only one or two Spudnuts in an entire year I still love them and they are a part of my happy memories of growing up in El Dorado.
+There is another Spudnut store in Magnolia which is only thirty miles away and these two may be the only remaining Spudnut shops in the South if not in the country.
+I have never visited the Magnolia store, nor have I desired to go there for a Spudnut.
+The one in El Dorado has always been special, and in spite of the fact now I might eat only one or two Spudnuts in an entire year I still love them and they are a part of my happy memories of growing up in El Dorado.